 Abbotsford Convent Studio Residency Program

-The Abbotsford Convent Studio Residency Program, which launched in 2017, focuses on supporting artists to develop works that are site-specific or site-responsive.
-Works created through the studio residency will be presented throughout our site as a vibrant and temporary means of fostering delight and dialogue, as well as fostering engagement between our site, urban landscape, artistic community and audiences.
+Now in its third year, the Abbotsford Convent Studio Residency Program focuses on supporting artists to develop works that are site-specific or site-responsive.
+Works created through the studio residency will be presented throughout the Convent as a vibrant and temporary means of fostering delight and dialogue, as well as fostering engagement between our site, urban landscape, artistic community and audiences.